Piasttorun/tech242-AWS-linux/bash/README.md

 ## if it runs an new machiens its idempotent, it runs on a fresh machine, it runs on a fresh machine
 ![Alt text](images/image2.png)

+## environment varaibles are oftne used to hold senstive data, our java rpograms will access data from those environment variables.